fbpx Skip to main content

 Japanese “Magic” Toilets

-Though many public toilets, school toilets, and those found in temples and stations still have Japanese-style toilets, the Japanese prefer to sit down on a toilet at home, especially senior citizens, for whom the crouching position can become particularly difficult and uncomfortable.
+Though many public toilets, school toilets, and those found in temples and stations still have Japanese-style toilets, the Japanese prefer to sit on a toilet at home, especially senior citizens, for whom the crouching position can become particularly difficult and uncomfortable.

 Are Airport Toilets the Best in Japan?

-When you disembark at a Japanese airport you will discover incredible state-of-the-art facilities due to the fierce competition between the two biggest companies in the field, namely TOTO (50% share of the production) and INAX (25%), which make most of their profits from hotels all over the world, especially in the Middle East.
+When you disembark at a Japanese airport, you will discover incredible state-of-the-art facilities due to the fierce competition between the two biggest companies in the field, namely TOTO (50% share of the production) and INAX (25%), which make most of their profits from hotels all over the world, especially in the Middle East.
 There are many restrooms to allow tired travelers to relieve themselves after a long voyage, not only inside vast and spotless facilities but also equipped with the very latest in toilet technology.
 The toilets on which you sit are fitted with two types of washlets for which you can regulate the temperatures: one to wash your backside, the other for women only.
 Even if you do not understand Japanese, the small illustrations will guide you.
-And they are even equipped with hot air drying systems for people who for hygiene reasons do not want to use paper at all!
-Of course, many fine hotels are equipped with such toilets, but you will find toilets like this almost anywhere in Japan: railway stations, parks, beaches, and supermarkets where they will always be state-of-the-art and of course spotlessly clean.
+And they are even equipped with hot air drying systems for people who, for hygiene reasons, do not want to use paper at all!

-The Japanese even went as far as devising a mobile telephone app called ”Check a Toilet”, which will enable you to find the nearest public toilets, wherever you are!
+Of course, many fine hotels are equipped with such toilets, but you will find toilets like this almost anywhere in Japan: railway stations, parks, beaches, and supermarkets, where they will always be state-of-the-art and, of course, spotlessly clean.
+The Japanese even went as far as devising a mobile telephone app called ”Check a Toilet,” enabling you to find the nearest public toilets wherever you are!

-“Otohime”: A Toilet Invention for Women
+Otohime: A Toilet Invention for Women

-Many Japanese ladies feel embarrassed by the notion of someone being able to hear the sounds made during visits to the toilets to the point of developing a kind of phobia called “timid bladder”!
-To hide the noises, many women continuously flush the toilet the entire time they use it, thus wasting a huge amount of water.
-As education campaigns could not help eradicate such a practice, a system was devised during the 1980’s which reproduces the sound of water being flushed without actually having to flush.
-TOTO callse this device Otohime 音姫, which literally means “The Princess of Sound”.
-This device is installed in most new toilets for ladies, while many old public toilets in women’s restrooms are also equipped with it.
+TOTO calls this device Otohime (音姫), which literally means “The Princess of Sound.”
+This device is installed in most new toilets for ladies, while many old public toilets in women’s restrooms are equipped with it.
 The Otohime can either be an independent device fixed on the inside wall of the toilets or as a component of the washlet.
-One can activate the device by pressing a button or with a hand passing in front of a sensor.
-Once activated, the device will emit a similar sound to that of a real water flush.
-Thus more than 20 liters of water can be saved every day with such an apparatus.
+One can activate the device by pressing a button or passing a hand before a sensor.
+Once activated, the device will emit a similar sound to a real water flush.
+Thus, more than 20 liters of water can be saved daily with such an apparatus.

 Thousands of Ways To Stay Clean in Japan

-Strangely, it has turned into a cutthroat competition as to which establishment can offer the best amenities, even non-hotel businesses.
-Even away from Tokyo, I know many a restaurant which, in their state-of-the-art bilingual washrooms, offer you mouthwash, disposable toothpicks, and even ear cotton swabs.
+Strangely, it has become a cutthroat competition regarding which establishment can offer the best amenities, even non-hotel businesses.
+Even away from Tokyo, I know many a restaurant which, in their state-of-the-art bilingual washrooms, offers you mouthwash, disposable toothpicks, and even ear cotton swabs.
+Speaking of paper, the options in Japan are endless: single layer, double layer, triple layer, soft, extra soft, white, colored, with motifs of all kinds; I can’t mention them all!
+Sometimes, an entire aisle is used to display them all.

-Compared to many countries, the standard of hygiene in Japan is incredible.
-From baths to toilets to paper, even germaphobes can find something to take comfort in, in this clean and beautiful country.
+Hand wipes and wet tissue come in a dizzying array of types for babies and older people, men and women, and even sports-themed!
+In Japan, you have no excuse not to keep your hands clean!
+Compared to many countries, Japan’s standard of hygiene is incredible.
+From baths to toilets to paper, even germaphobes can find something to take comfort in in this clean and beautiful country.

 Robert-Gilles Martineau